zhangxinghub/zhangxinghub.github.io/README.md

 -  **[Preference for Hedging in Multiple Choice Questions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4009983)**, with Jingcheng Fu and Songfa Zhong

--  **Shadow of pandemics: Exposure to SARS and long-term mental health afterward**, with Chao Ma, Victor Li, and Wenxin Jiang
+-  **Shadow of Pandemics: Exposure to SARS and Long-term Pyschological Well-being**, with Chao Ma, Victor Li, and Wenxin Jiang

 ### Awards and Fellowships